arianneb/woolpilot/README.md

 ```

 ## Notes

+### Fetching HTML

+In a production setup, fetching would require a real browser fetcher (e.g. Playwright or requests+Cloudscraper) to handle Cloudflare and dynamic JS rendering (I was unable to get this working in a reasonable time frame)

+For this coding challenge, the `WollplatzProvider.fetch_search_html` method is stubbed to load a saved HTML file from `data/sample_wollplatz.html`.
+This lets me focus on clean architecture, parsing logic, and SOLID design without relying on fragile scraping.

+### Structure
-- Code is structured with SOLID principles in mind (separation of provider and parser, clear model objects, isolated storage)
+Code is structured with SOLID principles in mind (separation of provider and parser, clear model objects, isolated storage)

+### Provider Extension
-- Currently only Wollplatz is implemented; other providers could be added under providers/ with their own parsers.
+Currently only Wollplatz is implemented; other providers could be added under providers/ with their own parsers.